 A plan’s drug spend is dictated by the terms, definitions and pricing provided in your contract.
-Evercontract3y cost containment measure evolves from the contract, thus it’s the most important document and component of your plan.
+Every cost containment measure evolves from the contract, thus it’s the most important document and component of your plan.
 The most dangerous four words in a PBM’s lexicon are “It’s standard industry practice.”
 These “standard” practices can create one-sided contractual arrangements through the language selected that is designed to provide the PBM with maximum flexibility related to pricing interpretation, guarantees and performance measures, many times at the expense of the plan sponsor.

 One of the most demanding elements in the contract review process related to pricing is comparing a Traditional offer with the so-called Transparent one.
 Traditional pricing is based on the PBM creating a pricing spread between the payments made to pharmaceutical manufacturers, wholesalers and pharmacies and the invoiced bill paid by the plan sponsor.
 Additionally, the PBM will usually retain some portion of any manufacturers rebates or incentives.